Top Gear challenges: Middle East Special

-The three were given £3,500 to buy a 2-door convertible sports car, find their way to the birthplace of Jesus, and provide Gold, Frankincense and Myrrh as per the Three Wise Men.
-Hammond bought a 2000 Fiat Barchetta, Clarkson bought a 2000 Mazda MX5 and James cheated and bought a 1998 BMW Z3 over budget for £3,966.
-The starting point was Iraq - which the three were unaware of until they landed.
+The three were given £3,500 to buy a two-door convertible sports car, find their way to the birthplace of Jesus, and provide Gold, Frankincense and Myrrh like the Three Wise Men.
+Hammond bought a 2000 Fiat Barchetta, Clarkson bought a 2000 Mazda MX5 and May cheated and bought a 1998 BMW Z3 over budget for £3,966.
+The starting point was Iraq, which the three were unaware of until they landed.
 They were given flak jackets and helmets to get to their location.
 There was also at least one armed guard travelling with the group.

 This time the spare was an Opel Astra 1.6 convertible - a car loathed by all three presenters.
 During the challenge, May had a concussion in the middle of the desert, resulting in a trip to hospital.
 He was discharged later in the episode and continued the journey.